 “Job Management” Portals

-By connecting a Job Management Portal to the Grid, you agree to the conditions laid down in this section and documents references therein.
+By connecting a Job Management Portal to the e-Infrastructure, you agree to the conditions laid down in this section and documents references therein.

 The Portal may offer services only to Strongly Identified Web Users.

-The Portal must use Grid User credentials specific to the Web User and use these for all interactions with the Grid.
+The Portal must use e-Infrastructure User credentials specific to the Web User and use these for all interactions with the e-Infrastructure.

-The Portal operations must comply with the ServiceSite Operations Security Policy
+The Portal operations must comply with the Service Operations Security Policy [R6].

 References